As the most popular web platform, WordPress is already powering up over one-third of the entire website.

 Why Install WordPress on Localhost?

 The answer is already given in the above paragraph.
-Before going live with our site or to make a visual presence, we should learn the basics and test the output of our developed solution.
-A localhost site lets us check and experience the updates, changes, and settings etc. to be sure about the final outputs.
+Before going live with our site or making a visual presence, we should learn the basics and test the output of our developed solution.
+A localhost site lets us check and experience the updates, changes, settings, etc. to be sure about the final outputs.

 Basically, developers use these sites to check their works for being sure about the quality and issues on it.
 But as a user, you too should create and use one or more localhost sites before making any update or adding a new feature.

 So, a localhost site actually supports you to prepare for your next final move.
 Technology is going ahead

 How to Install WordPress on Localhost (5 Easy Steps)